cardano-foundation/CIPs/CIP-0911/README.md

 documentation and discussions that have not been publicly released.
 It should be considered to be a living document that is reviewed and revised on a regular basis.

+Note that although the focus of disaster recovery is on Cardano mainnet, the recovery procedures are generic and apply to other Cardano networks, including SanchoNet, Preview, PreProd or private networks.

 ## Motivation: why is this CIP necessary?

-This CIP is needed to familiarize stakeholders with the processes and procedures that should be followed in the unlikely event that the Cardano mainnet encounters a situation where the built-in on-chain recovery mechanisms fail.
+This CIP is needed to familiarize stakeholders with the processes and procedures that should be followed in the unlikely event that the Cardano mainnet, or another Cardano network, encounters a situation where the built-in  on-chain recovery mechanisms fail.

 ## Disaster Recovery Procedures